ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d5 - a - OOP Game Codealong.md

 - Add README file

 Code quality:
+- create a Game class
+- store settings as property of the Game class (ex. refreshRate)
 - reuse code with OOP inheritance
-- store settings as property of the Game class (ex. refreshRate)

 <!--